Part 1–San Diego Restaurant Takeout Day Trips: Little Italy.

 “When there’s a line, people are patient,” Curtis says.
 “Usually people come in for a coffee and hustle out.
 These days, they’re stopping to talk.
 The lifestyle is different.
 People aren’t in such a hurry right now.”

 Cloak & Petal managing partner Cesar Vallin says one upside to the current crisis is the discovery by customers that his restaurant does takeout.
-“It’s not going to pay all the bills, but we’ve definitely more than doubled out takeout business,” he says.
+“It’s not going to pay all the bills, but we’ve definitely more than doubled our takeout business,” he says.

 Several places, like 7-month-old Zinqué, are selling takeout items off the menu as well as market foodstuffs like eggs and cheese, notes supervisor Jonathan Watson.

 Dessert spot Holy Paleta had just done a soft opening on Valentine’s Day.
-Just weeks later, the coronavirus put a kibosh on doing a proper grand opening.
+Just weeks later, the coronavirus put the kibosh on doing a proper grand opening.
 Working the shop by herself, Sara Vazquez says despite the short tenure she’s had a chance to meet a lot of locals.

 “We have so many regulars from Little Italy,” she says.
 “It’s so odd to see the neighborhood so quiet, but it’s been a chance to get to know so many nice people.”